 Total Productive Maintenance (TPM)

-Increasing Overall Equipment Effectiveness (OEE) and maximising the value of your capital investments.
+Increase Overall Equipment Effectiveness (OEE) and maximize the value of your capital investments.

 Achieve Manufacturing Excellence with TPM

 Total Productive Maintenance (TPM), as a Lean Manufacturing methodology, is a company-wide initiative for maximizing the effectiveness and longevity of equipment.

 The goal of the TPM program is to significantly increase labor and capital productivity while, at the same time, increasing employee morale and job satisfaction.

 TPM brings equipment management into focus as a necessary and vitally important part of the business.

 Targeted at all levels of the organization, TPM and its eight pillars provide the necessary process and tools to achieve zero defects, zero breakdowns and zero accidents.

 To increase OEE, the six major equipment losses have to be eliminated